Paramotor essential toolkit

 These are the tools that you need to properly service most paramotors.

 The tools listed below that are available from Harbor Freight are followed by a stock number.
-A few items are only available from auto parts stores, a specialty tool supplier, eBay, or Amazon.com.
+A few items are only available from auto parts stores, a specialty tool supplier or eBay.
 The stock numbers, brands, etc. may change over time so pilots may have to do a little extra work to locate the tools listed here.
 Often enough, these tools are on sale at HF, sometimes at 50% or more off.
 The basic tool set will allow pilots to work on nearly everything except some parts of the ignition system, redrives, and the crankcase assembly.

 Basic Tools